jangevaare/PhyloModels.jl/README.md

 [![Build Status](https://travis-ci.org/jangevaare/PhyloModels.jl.svg?branch=master)](https://travis-ci.org/jangevaare/PhyloModels.jl)

 PhyloModels.jl is a package for performing phylogenetic simulation and inference in Julia.
+This package is no longer being developed or maintained in favour of [BioJulia/SubstitutionModels.jl](https://github.com/BioJulia/SubstitutionModels.jl) and related bioinformatics packages in the [BioJulia](https://github.com/BioJulia) Ecosystem.

 ### Simulation